dclnbrght/web/content-software/career-planning-in-the-ai-era.md

 **2\.
 AI Agent Management**

-Knowing how to prompt, direct, and review AI outputs effectively.
-This includes understanding AI's limitations and blind spots, particularly around security.
+Knowing how to prompt, instruct, direct, and review AI outputs effectively.
+This includes understanding AI's limitations and blind spots, particularly around security and data privacy.
 AI agents can inadvertently introduce vulnerabilities like SQL injection, insecure authentication, or exposed API keys if not properly directed.
 Learn to ask AI: "What security considerations should I be aware of with this approach?" and verify the answers.

 **3\.
 Full-Stack Code Review with Security Rigour**